zhandos717/doc/en/fields/has-many.md

 ### formButtons()

-The `formButtons` method allows you to add additional ActionButtons inside the form when creating or editing a HasMany item.
+The `formButtons` method allows you to add additional ActionButtons inside the form when creating or editing a HasMany element.

 ```php
 HasMany::make('Comments', 'comments', resource: CommentResource::class)